cmauri75/pbt/README.md

 ## Prerequisites:
 Docker should be installed for test containers

-## Code
+## Code explaining
-* RedisBackedCacheIntTest.java contains a test against a redis server, loaded by docker at test-time
+* RedisBackedCacheIntTest.java contains a test against a redis server, loaded by Docker at test-time
 * Logger: example usage of System.LOGGER, can be used as is, if falls over found log system (like slf4j) or create your own logger, like in this example.
 Just add META-INF/services/ file indicating finder implementation
 * ehcache: example usage of ehcache as fast-inmemory full text replacement
 * MathCalculatorTest: two cases, one is complete so PIT shows 100% coverage, second one only 50% as it effectively is
+* Benchmark: let's bench hashmaps:
+    * HashMapResize: always leave 0,75 load factor (rounded to upper 2 power) or resize will occur making much slower
+    * CompositeLookup: when key is composite use a wrapper (4ex using Pair) instead of concatenating string, it's 3 times faster
+    * XXX: Don’t iterate over Enum.values()
+    * EnumMapBenchmark: Use Enum instead of String, it's 3 times faster
+    * NB: Use of @BenchmarkMode(Mode.SingleShotTime) avoid huge testing times, but real results are obtained using Average or Throughput Mode

 ## Usage
 ```./mvnw test``` for all test
 ```./mvnw test-compile org.pitest:pitest-maven:mutationCoverage``` for PIT testing analisys